Ryan-Raiz/avanti/src/gists/README.md

 - **System will always win** - you can kid yourself into thinking you can fight the system - don't.
 - **You can only exit one system by entering another**

+# The Idea
+The idea is always bigger than an individual or even an organization.
+The idea is the main base for all good and all evil in this world.

+Once you expressed your idea and made it public it doesn't belong to you anymore.

+The funny thing though is that the source of every idea is the hunger for power that every individual carries with himself since his childhood.

+The most influential people are most of the times the ones who either didn't get enough attention in their childhood or were bullied in their teens.
+The desire the most to show the world that they can crush their offenders and got all the girls/guys they were ignored by.

+# Ass
+> - "You've been with the company long enough and should know that there's no such thing as `our people`.
+We have a very good relationship but when MOM will force me to choose between my ass and yours, I will prefer mine any time of the day - I like my ass 😉."
+> - "Yeah, I know, exactly as the half of gay Frisco."